adrian-sal-kennedy/partage/README.md

 Partage, when feature-complete, will provide links to all the necessary paperwork, and with a premium account aims to also provide insurance and legal help as required and relevant.

+### *"I need a way to make sure I can trust the people I'm dealing with."*

+Once feature-complete, all agreements will have a full history.
+Users will be able to message each other and anonymously review each other.
+Reviews can also be invisible - this will effectively weight the search algorithm based on rating.
+Such features will likely only be noticable when there are a lot of users.

+Template forms are to be built in from the beginning, and shall include NDA and similar so that parties have recourse if IP is stolen or suspected to be.
+This will also help protect people in case they are accused in bad faith.

 ## Wireframes
 These are pretty basic for a number of reasons - I'd just discovered "Write!" and figured that's a much more fluid way to dump my brain into the computer with my wacom, and the UI itself is anticipated to change quite a lot in response to the needs of the market.
 I like a "node-based" approach where each listing is a unit rather than a row on a page.
 The information that is required while browsing is minimal and I would like to keep text to a minimum.
 ![Whiteboard-like wireframe of the Partage layout](docs/wireframes.svg)